Home Compare BJ vs COST

 BJ's Wholesale Club Holdings vs Costco Wholesale: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Costco Wholesale carrying a narrow edge on valuation.
+Costco Wholesale holds the cleaner structural position, with the lead spread across valuation and growth.
 BJ's Wholesale Club still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.